GrantsTracks2121/quartz-hugo/content/notes/Grant's Testing Captions Page.md

 *This is the caption - let's see what happens with it // 📸 Photo by: Grant Wilson*

-![Just hangin around in the bush](notes/images/IMG_0782.jpeg#portrait) *The cache I found after having to bushwhack a bit from the trail "above" it.*
+![Just hangin around in the bush](notes/images/IMG_0782.jpeg#portrait)
+<span  style="portrait">*The cache I found after having to bushwhack a bit from the trail "above" it.* </span>

 ## And here's another landscape version:

 ![](notes/images/IMG_0768.jpeg#center)
-<span  style="portrait">*This is a smaller picture - 800 px vs the 1500 I've been using.* // 📸 Photo: Grant Wilson</span>
+*This is a smaller picture - 800 px vs the 1500 I've been using.* // 📸 Photo: Grant Wilson

 ### Yet another solution for centering image and caption together